wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-configure.md

 -->
 <!-- keep by customization: begin -->
-1. Navigate to your site's dashboard in the Azure Portal, and click on **Configure**.
+1. Navigate to your site's dashboard in the Azure Management Portal, and click on **Configure**.

 	![Configure tab on  Websites dashboard][configure]